Erik Teutloff

 Research Interests

-Erik is an early career scientist and PhD student in the department of Soil Ecology working for Prof. Mika Tarkka.
-He is especially interested in the interactions between plants, bacteria, and fungi.
-So far, Erik's research dealt with the phyllosphere (leaf microbiome) of Arabidopsis thaliana and its interaction with the fungal pathogen Sclerotinia sclerotiorum.
-As part of this work he gained experience in 16S metabarcoding, fluorescence microscopy, and analysis of phytohormones as a member of the Plant-Microbiosis junior research group of Dr. Matthew T. Agler at Friedrich-Schiller-University Jena.
+I'm an early career scientist and PhD student in the department of Soil Ecology working for Prof. Mika Tarkka.
+I'm especially interested in the interactions between plants, bacteria, and fungi and their abiotic environment.
+Prior to joining UFZ, my research dealt with the leaf microbiome of Arabidopsis thaliana and its interaction with the fungal pathogen Sclerotinia sclerotiorum, leveraging 16S metabarcoding, fluorescence microscopy, and phytohormone analysis.

 Research Projects